Habil7/mnist-from-scratch-c/README.md

 Ian Dvorin (Magicalbat) - https://github.com/Magicalbat

-I used his approach and style as a learning foundation for implementing machine learning systems in C.
+I used his general approach and coding style as a learning reference while building and organizing my own version of the project in this repository.

 ---